Clinician using camera-based assessment with a patient in clinic and via telehealth

 Our approach

-VisioClinical AI helps clinicians capture objective physical-exam findings without specialized hardware.
+VisioClinical AI assists physicians in capturing objective physical-exam findings in clinic and between visits—without specialized hardware.

-Patients or clinical staff complete short, standardized capture tasks using a smartphone, tablet, laptop, or webcam.
-The platform analyzes the submitted image or video, extracts clinically relevant information, applies quality checks, and generates structured output for provider review.
+During an in-office visit, patients or clinical staff complete short, standardized capture tasks using a smartphone, tablet, laptop, or webcam.
+The platform analyzes the image or video, extracts clinically relevant information, applies quality checks, and generates structured output for documentation and provider review.

 VisioClinical AI is not designed to replace clinicians.
-It is designed to give clinicians better data in settings where in-person examination is difficult, inefficient, or unnecessary.
+It is designed to support clinical judgment with better objective data—in the exam room and beyond.

 Capture